Database Diagram (ERD) Design Tool for SQL Server

 The Adding an arbitrary image to a diagram feature allows you to add additional visual information to the diagram area, such as a diagram sketch, or draft.

-dbForge Database Diagram Designer supports searching database object shapes by text, by their names, and names of their elements (columns, constraints,
+Database Designer supports search for database object shapes by text, by their names, and by the names of their elements (columns, constraints,

 stored routine parameters, etc.).
 Search can also be performed in the stamp company name and project name fields, notes, relation comments, and container names.